Skip to content

 1. make all first invokes lfc on LF sources

-2. Generated sources are compiled with the reactor-uc library
+2. Generated sources are compiled with the uLF runtime library

 3. Standard RIOT build process produces the binary